kreker2112/orders-products-app/README.md

 To create and run containers in local development mode:

-1. Navigate to the project's root directory:
+1. Navigate to the scripts directory:

    ```bash
    cd /path/to/orders-products-app/scripts